Galaxy X: Price, specs, rumored March release date for Samsung's foldable phone

 The foldable phone era has officially begun.
-Samsung introduced the world to its first foldable phone this week, a device rumored to be called the Galaxy X or Galaxy F. This was not a typical announcement with every detail on display as they were for the Galaxy S9 or Note 9 unveiling.
+Samsung introduced the world to its first foldable phone last week, a device rumored to be called the Galaxy X or Galaxy F, and rumored to release early next year.
+This was not a typical announcement with every detail on display as they were for the Galaxy S9 or Note 9 unveiling.
 Rather, Samsung teased its foldable phone through a short video and by hoisting aloft a working prototype in an executive's hand on stage.

 Although Samsung never displayed the foldable phone up close -- not even behind museum glass -- the device is plenty real.
 It's conceptualized enough to earn Google's backing.
 In fact, Samsung's project seems to have spurred official Android support for all foldable phones, no matter the manufacturer.
 Meanwhile, Samsung gathered developers in a Wednesday afternoon session to share a few more details, such as the phone's 4.5 and 7.3-inch screen sizes.